Deep fryer: Temperature controls

-Temperature controls for deep fryers can be implemented, but are uncommon.
+Modern electric deep fryers invariably have thermostats.
 Without them the deep fryer needs to be watched consistently to ensure safety.
-There sometimes are "computerized temperature controls" in fryers on the market today, especially in commercial fryers.
-In fact, some modern fryers have an automatic shutoff control, just in case the temperature gets too high, which adds another level of sophistication and safety.
-It is a good idea to use a separate or external thermometer, even if the unit has temperature controls, in case there is a malfunction and to ensure that the internal temperature of the food meets government regulations.
+Some modern fryers have an automatic shutoff control, in case the temperature gets too high.
+It is a good idea to use a separate or external thermometer, even if the unit has temperature controls, in case there is a malfunction.

 Oil filtration

 An oil filtration system, chemical treatment, or absorbent powder (diatomaceous earth or synthetic magnesium silicates) all help remove tiny food particles that are not always visible.
 Using these systems doubles the life of the oil.
 Oil filtration systems can sometimes be purchased as an enclosed part of the fryer to avoid involving employees in the somewhat dangerous process of filtering the oil with an exterior system.
 Many restaurants use a portable oil filtration system to transport waste oil to a disposal area.
 However, even old oil is not completely useless.
 There are ways (involving other chemicals and machinery) to "recycle" old oil as biodiesel that can power diesel vehicles.
 Bio-diesel increases energy security resulting in many environmental benefits and even helping decrease greenhouse emissions.
 Pouring used oil, such as fats and grease, down the drain should be avoided, as this can cause food build up and clogged pipes, restricting the flow of liquids.
 This often results in costly restoration and cleaning.